-In this article, lawyer Nicola Stewart looks at 'greenwashing', a process of conveying a false or misleading impression about environmental and sustainability practices and the potential implications for funds engaging in this practice.
+In this article, partner Langton Clarke looks at 'greenwashing', a process of conveying a false or misleading impression about environmental and sustainability practices and the potential implications for funds engaging in this practice.

 Recently, ASIC Commissioner Cathie Armour wrote that ASIC would review the disclosure practices of managed funds and superannuation funds offering financial products claiming to be environmentally friendly or 'green'.
 ASIC will now review disclosures of managed funds claiming to have environmental, social, and corporate governance (ESG) practices over concern these funds may be misleading investors about the 'green' status it is attributing to its investments or activities.